iocafe/iocafe-doc/source/extensions/deviceinfo/200717-deviceinfo.rst

     #include "deviceinfo.h"

-Link with deviceinfo deviceinfod library, these are under /coderoot/lib.
+Link with deviceinfo or deviceinfod (debug) library.
+Libraries are in /coderoot/lib directory by operating system.

+200717, updated 17.7.2020/pekka